The Case for Ephemeral Social Profiles

 The modern social media profile is a strange thing when you look at it closely.
 It's a permanent, public record of your interests, opinions, relationships, and appearance — curated for an audience that's never clearly defined, maintained indefinitely into the future, and searchable by anyone who looks.

 Permanent social profiles create a particular kind of cognitive overhead.
 Everything you post, share, or connect to is, in theory, permanently associated with your identity.
-This creates an incentive to be cautious, to self-censor, to present only the most considered version of yourself.
+This creates an incentive to be cautious — to self-censor, to present only the most considered version of yourself.

 This isn't a character flaw.
-It's a rational response to an environment where everything you say can and will be held against you, indefinitely, by an audience you can't predict.
+It's a rational response to an environment where anything you say can and will be held against you, indefinitely, by an audience you can't predict.
 The profile is permanent; your context, opinions, and circumstances are not.

 Because the profile isn't permanent, the pressure to manage it for a future audience disappears.
-You can be more genuinely yourself in the moment, knowing that the moment is self-contained.
+You can be more genuinely yourself in the moment, knowing the moment is self-contained.
 You're not building a record; you're being present.

-Privacy as a Design Feature
+Privacy as a design feature

 Permanent profiles serve a genuine purpose.
 A professional portfolio, a public presence, a persistent record of your work and connections — these have real value, and permanent platforms are well-designed for them.